Accomplishments for resumes make most people tear their hair out during job searches. However, it doesn’t have to be

-Thus, the need to share your accomplishments can make crafting your professional resume a challenge.
+Thus, the need to share your accomplishments can make crafting your resume hard.

-You might wonder how you’re ever going to write bullet points for the accomplishments sections of your resume.
+You might wonder how you’re ever going to write the achievements sections of your resume.

 Don’t worry — this post will show you how!

 Keep Accomplishments for Resumes Simple

-To start, I know that many career writers recommend that you use the “situation, action, result” model to write your accomplishment statements.
+To start, I know many people tell you to use the “situation, action, result” model.

-While that’s sound advice for describing your results in an interview, it’s not a practical template for accomplishments for resumes.
+That’s sound advice for describing your results in an interview.
+But it’s not a practical template for accomplishments for resumes.

 Why?
 Because it often results in text that’s too long for the limited space you have on your resume.

 So, to keep the resumes I write to 2 pages, I usually omit the situation and focus on actions and results.

 Build Your Resume Accomplishment Statements

-To find natural patterns for you to use when writing accomplishment statements, I looked at several of my clients’ resumes.
-In doing so, I saw that most of the accomplishment statements I write use one of these 3 parts-of-speech templates:
+I looked at several of my clients’ resumes to find natural patterns.
+I saw that most of the accomplishment statements I write use one of these 3 templates: